Analyzing your NPS data can help you identify where your detractors are getting the wrong idea from what you promise them.

 While many brand advocates will spread the word about your products all on their own, you can fuel organic growth by asking for referrals.
 Self-identified promoters are telling you that they would recommend you – you just need to make it easy for them to do so.

-If your NPS data show that you have a large number of promoters, a referral program should absolutely be part of your 2021 marketing plan.
+If your NPS data shows that you have a large number of promoters, a referral program should absolutely be part of your 2021 marketing plan.
 Consider:

 - Asking promoters to review your business on G2, Yelp, or Google.